MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.DBTException

 This event gets triggered when any exceptions happen during the boot flow when user opens the app.
-We were not able to check what those exceptions were earlier.
-We are capturing these exception details in this event.
+We weren't able to check what those exceptions were earlier.
+We're capturing these exception details in this event.
 The data is used to capture exception-related data to determine which exceptions were causing crashes.

 The following fields are collected: